Getting Rid of Your Bluegreen Timeshare

 Bluegreen also announced a “zero tolerance policy” to reduce the effect of timeshare exit firms on the company’s bottom line.
 They claim that they will not negotiate at all with people making “abusive” or “false” claims about these sales practices.
 But what about the abuse their customers suffer because employees manipulated them into buying?
 Bluegreen’s lack of effort to address this problem before it’s too late for people speaks all too loudly.

 It can be painful to realize that you are chained to maintenance fees and mortgage bills forever.
 Timeshare companies often rely on scare tactics to convince you to make payments on time, even if you are the victim of fraud.
 But there is a way out.
-Fill out our questionnaire today to see if we can help you.
-It is possible to break free of the debt and stress of your Bluegreen ownership.
+Fill out our questionnaire today to see if we can help you get rid of your Bluegreen timeshare.
+It is possible to break free of the debt and stress of your Bluegreen ownership by getting out today.